-Moderate to high resistance frequencies were found in: Germany, Hungary, Poland, Denmark, France, Finland, Netherlands and Sweden.
+Moderate resistance frequencies were found in: Germany, Latvia and Poland.

-Low to moderate frequencies were found in Latvia and Greece.
+Low to moderate frequencies were found in Ukraine, Lithuania.

-No to low resistance was detected in Russia and Ukraine.
+No resistance was detected in Romania.

 Although all three point mutations known for QoIs (G143A, F129L, G137R) have been detected in the past, and can occur in the same population, the G143A mutation is now dominant in this pathogen.